 - It made it possible for the company to redesign its website as many as eight times since its humble beginnings, some of which included major changes.

-- As Petal is constantly adding new features, Webflow allows the implementation of new functionalities smoothly and without hiccups.
+- Webflow allows the implementation of new functionalities smoothly and without hiccups.

-- Petal uses Webflow to build landing pages that it utilizes in its social media marketing campaigns.
+- Quickly build landing pages that are used in social media marketing campaigns.

-- The Webflow CMS enabled Petal’s marketing team to build a blog and work on content marketing.
+- The Webflow CMS enabled Petal’s marketing team to build a blog and progress with content marketing.

-The beauty of Webflow is that it gives you multiple options, whatever it is you need.
-When it comes to blogging, it lets you use the built-in blog or choose a specialized blogging platform like DropInBlog and simply add it to Webflow.
+The beauty of Webflow is that it gives you multiple options to fill whatever business needs you may have.
+When it comes to blogging, it lets you use a built-in blog or choose a specialized blogging platform like DropInBlog and simply add it to Webflow.

-What other site builders probably couldn't have done for Petal, at least not as well, Webflow managed to do.
-The Petal case shows that Webflow can shine in more than one context: as a site builder, as a CMS, and as a landing page builder.
+What other site builders probably couldn't have done, Webflow has managed to do.
+The Petal case study shows that Webflow can shine in more than one context: as a site builder, CMS, and landing page builder.
 The latter leads us to the next and final section.

-Upwork is one of the largest work marketplaces that connects gazillions of freelancers with as many businesses in search of a quality workforce.
-In Webflow, Upwork found a fitting solution, but not for building a new website or redesigning the old one; rather, it started using Webflow as a platform for creating sophisticated landing pages of great complexity.
+Upwork is one of the largest work marketplaces connecting countless freelancers with clients every day.
+Upwork has also found a solution in Webflow, but not for building a new website or redesigning the old one.
+They adopted Webflow as a platform for creating sophisticated landing pages.

-Thanks to this type of dynamic connection between different sides of the page, now Upwork can update and build new pages with different content as well as pages with the same content quickly and seamlessly.
-The best part is that these operations don’t require engineering anymore.
-Members of Upwork’s marketing team can perform them without problems.
+Thanks to this type of dynamic solution, Upwork can now update and build new pages with different content or with the same content quickly and seamlessly.
+The best part is that these operations don’t require engineering support anymore – the members of Upwork’s marketing team can do it all.

 If you want to learn more than just the nitty-gritty of this solution and are interested in finding out how to build complex marketing landing pages with Webflow, check out this article on the Webflow official blog.

 So, don’t hesitate to give Webflow a try.
-It offers a forever-free account plan that allows you to create as many as two different site projects.
-At worst, you’ll learn something new; at best, you’ll learn something new and truly valuable for you.
+It offers a forever-free account plan that allows you to create up to two different site projects.
+At worst, you’ll explore a new option, and at best, you’ll boost your business visibility and gain more customers.